yiphei/Pebble-Scavenger-Hunt/docs/IMPLEMENTATION.md

 **gameserver**

-The `gameserver` function runs the game.
-It loads the krag files, opens and binds a socket to receive messages, and listens for messages calling the appropriate handler functions
+The gameserver function runs the game.
+It loads the krag files, opens and binds a socket to receive messages, and listens for messages calling the appropriate handler functions.

 ```c
 int gameserver(char* gameId, char* kff, char* sf, int port);